Leader in Training: Teen Leadership Program Bay Area, CA

-Summer Day or Overnight Camp Lounselor in Training No additional charge See below
+Summer Day or Overnight Camp Counselor in Training No additional charge See below

 Scholarships We have scholarship awards available of up to 10%-80% of tuition.
 Due to limited funds of awards we recommend you apply early to increase your chances of acceptance.
 Submit a scholarship application

 Contact Us to Learn More

 After the 1 week of overnight Leadership Training, you share your skills for 3 weeks during the summer either as a Student Leader at our Summer Day Camps or the Camp Trackers overnight program.